Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 ## Min-Max tweaks

 ### Changes
- * Negotiate with crime lord: will behave like Stefan's balance mod.
-Periodic check to see if crime is above 0.
-Otherwise it will cancel it.
+ * Negotiate with crime lord: A new event will occur with 1% probability every month for every planet that has negotiate with crime lord.
+The event will cause a crime spike that reduces stability by 5 and increases crime.
  * Byzantine Bureaucracy: reverted back to normal since clerks have been buffed a bit
+ * Crime/Deviancy per pop: 2.1 from 2
+   ** Increasing crime slightly makes slavery less valuable ** Increasing crime slightly makes enforcers more required, which reduces tech snowball ** Increasing crime slightly makes Negotiate with Crime lord less valuable as an exploit

 ### Nerfs
  * Droids Tech: Tech cost 8000 from 6000